 Hit your dashboard to get smart.

-When you send email to your list or a segment of it, you need to dedicate thoughtful time to analyze how your email campaign performed.
+When you send an email to your list or a segment of it, you need to dedicate thoughtful time to analyze how your email campaign performed.

-It’s vital that you continually confirm your list members interest in your content.
-And if subscribers aren’t responding to your what you send, you need to understand why.
+It’s vital that you continually confirm your list member’s interest in your content.
+And if subscribers aren’t responding to what you send, you need to understand why.

 The best way to do that is to check your analytics dashboard to measure conversions and answer: